farjadtariq/farjadtariq/README.md

 Welcome to my GitHub page!
 I'm Farjad Tariq, a passionate analyst and engineer.

 🔭 **What I Do:**
-- I have a knack for solving complex problems using code.
+- I have a knack for solving complex problems using code and low/no-code.
-- AI is my playground, and I use Full Stack Development, LLMs, Prompt Engineering, NLP, and Machine Learning to build solutions through automations.
+- AI is my playground, and I use Full Stack Development, LLMs, Prompt Engineering, NLP, and Machine Learning to build solutions through AI-based automations.

 🌱 **What I'm Learning:**
 - I'm currently diving deeper into machine learning and AI and expanding my skill set in the data science world.